water in three states of matter

 water in three states of matter 1 is solid ice snow

-Water or H2O can be solid when it is ice and snow.
+Water or H2O can be solid when it is ice or snow.

 When water is in the solid state, the H2O molecules are packed together.
-They are fixed and cannot move.
-This is why solids have their own shape.
-Freezing ice cubes in different shape containers will help a child to see that once the water becomes solid, the shape will not change.
+They are fixed and cannot move, which is why solids have their own shape.
+Freezing ice cubes in different-shaped containers will help a child see that once the water becomes solid, the shape will not change.

 Water in three States of Matter – Liquid

 As Jack and Jill return from the mountain top with their pails, the temperature gets warmer, and the state of matter changes.
-The substance now turns into a liquid form.
-This is the most common form of H2O and therefore, is simply called water.
+The substance now turns into a liquid.
+This is the most common form of H2O and, therefore, is simply called water.

 water is most commonly a liquid